Byaku94/My-Portfolio---Fabio-Rodrigues/README.md

 Link to Git-Hub Repository -- https://github.com/Byaku94/My-Portfolio---Fabio-Rodrigues

 This is a placeholder website (structure) for my potential professional portfolio!
+Also the homework for week 2 of the Bootcamp /w Carleton University!

 So far I have added 4 main pages:
  - Bio